VihangiDeSilva/Pizza-Shop-Web-Application/README.md

 T&V Pizzeria was designed and developed to be used as a web application that used for ordering pizza and appetizers.
 PHP, Code igniter and MySQL used for the implementation.This application was developed as the first coursework of Advanced Server-Side Web Programming Module.

-Here is a screenshot of the opening screen of the application
+Here is a short demo of the T & V Pizzeria web application